https://ntp.niehs.nih.gov/go/818148

 Integrated Approaches to Testing and Assessment

-A defined approach to testing and assessment can be used as part of an IATA or on its own to satisfy a need for hazard information.
+A defined approach to testing and assessment can be used as part of an IATA or on its own as a source of chemical safety information.
 While IATAs may rely on expert judgment, defined approaches are structured and reproducible, and therefore provide objective outputs.
 NICEATM, in collaboration with other scientists, has developed defined approaches for skin sensitization, endocrine disruption, and identification of eye irritants.

 A defined approach to testing and assessment relies on: